openfaas/of-watchdog/README.md

 * Daemons such as express/flask/sinatra could be hard to configure or potentially unpredictable when used in this way

 * One more HTTP hop in the chain between the client and the function

+### 2. Serializing fork (mode=serializing)

+#### 2.1 Status

+This mode is designed to replicate the behaviour of the original watchdog for backwards compatibility.

+#### 2.2 Description

+Forks one process per request.
+Multi-threaded.
+Ideal for retro-fitting a CGI application handler i.e. for Flask.

+Limited to processing files sized as per available memory.

+Reads entire request into memory from the HTTP request.
+At this point we serialize or modify if required.
+That is then written into the stdin pipe.

+* Stdout pipe is read into memory and then serialized or modified if necessary before being written back to the HTTP response.

+* HTTP headers can be set even after executing the function.

+* A static Content-type can be set ahead of time.

+* Exec timeout: supported.

 ### 3. Streaming fork (mode=streaming) - default.